wp-plugins/wp-monalisa/readme.txt

-		   automatically extend array allowedtags when oncomment and replace options are set, improve error handling with directory a bit, added polish translation
+		   automatically extend array allowedtags when oncomment and replace options are set, improve error handling with directory a bit, added polish translation 2009-05-29 v0.3	   renamed default icons with prefix wpml_ to get a more or less unique name and prevent override, modified row width of row emoticon to 25, add maxlength attribute=25 to input fields for emoticons, added screenshot for import dialog, styled admin dialog a bit more wordpress like (alternate background color for table, buttons outside the table, added checkall box)